 Agilent's specific allegations against the Company and Dr. Leproust are set forth in its second amended complaint, which maintains the same set of claims against the Company and Dr. Leproust as the superseded first amended complaint.
 With regard to the misappropriation claim, Agilent alleges, among other things, that the Company and Dr. Leproust misappropriated trade secrets relating to Agilent's oligonucleotide synthesis technology and used those secrets to develop Twist's technology and identify personnel to hire from Agilent.
 With regard to the breach of loyalty claim, Agilent alleges, among other things, that Dr. Leproust improperly withheld strategic business and technological plans from Agilent and diverted those plans to Twist instead.
-With regard to the breach of contract claim, Agilent alleges, among other things, that Dr. Leproust including by failing to disclose the aforementioned plans and by soliciting one or more Agilent employees to terminate their employment within two years of her resignation.
+With regard to the breach of contract claim, Agilent alleges, among other things, that Dr. Leproust violated her contractual obligations under her employment agreement with Agilent, including by failing to disclose the aforementioned plans and by soliciting one or more Agilent employees to terminate their employment within two years of her resignation.